lutchenca/study-roadmap/libraries/RxJS.md

 ### JavaScript Arrays

-The **Array objec**t, as with arrays in other programming languages, enables storing a collection of multiple items under a single variable name, and has members for performing common array operations.
+The **Array object**, as with arrays in other programming languages, enables storing a collection of multiple items under a single variable name, and has members for performing common array operations.

 JavaScript arrays are re-sizable and can contain a mix of different data types.